YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Usage Scenarios

-Our fine-tuned model was trained on data from biomedical data portals.
-However, the model and YAC generalize to other tabular datasets.
-We illustrate that with a usage scenario on the Penguins dataset \cite{gorman_ecological_2014, horst_allisonhorst_2020}.

-In this scenario, the researcher wants to conduct a follow-up study on some of the penguins.
-They are looking for a set of penguins that have an equal number of males and females, have approximately similar bill sizes without outliers, are of a smaller size, and are easily accessible.
+We illustrate YAC's capabilities with the familiar Palmer Penguins dataset \cite{gorman_ecological_2014, horst_palmerpenguins_2020}, where, instead of identifying a set of biological donors who meet various criteria we are identifying a set of penguins who meet various criteria.
+The researchers are looking for a set of penguins from a single species, with an equal number of males and females, a smaller size, and are easy access.

-They start by requesting \userprompt{Can you show me a table of all the penguin metadata?} and receive a tabular view of all penguins and metadata.
-Then they ask \userprompt{How many are there for each sex?} which reveals a bar chart showing an equal number of male and female penguins.
-The researcher then requests \userprompt{Can you show me CDF of body mass?}, and selects a lower range of values in the chart.
-This adds a filter widget to the conversation and updates the bar chart, which reveals that there are roughly half as many male penguins as female penguins with a body mass below 4000 Grams (Figure~\ref{fig:case_study_penguins}a).
+They start by requesting \userprompt{Show me a table of all penguins, and a count by sex} and receive a tabular view plus a bar chart showing an equal number of male and female penguins (Figure~\ref{fig:case_study_penguins}a).
+The researcher then requests \userprompt{Can you show a density plot of body mass.}, and selects a lower range of values in the chart.
+This adds a filter widget to the conversation and updates the bar chart, which reveals that there are roughly half as many male penguins as female penguins with a body mass below 4000 grams (Figure~\ref{fig:case_study_penguins}b).

-They remove the filter and request \userprompt{Can you split that cdf by species?} The new visualization shows that two penguin species (Chinstrap and Adelie) have a similar body mass distribution, while the third species (Gentoo) is larger.
-Since the user wants to investigate smaller penguins, they ask YAC \userprompt{Can you remove Gentoo?}.
-This results in a filter widget being added to the conversation that filters out penguins with a species of \textit{Gentoo}.
+They remove the filter and request \userprompt{Can you split that distribution by species?} The new visualization shows that two penguin species (Chinstrap and Adelie) have a similar body mass distribution, while the third species (Gentoo) is larger (Figure~\ref{fig:case_study_penguins}c).
+Since the user wants to investigate smaller penguins, they request \userprompt{Remove Gentoo.} This results in a filter widget being added to the conversation that filters out penguins with a species of \textit{Gentoo} (Figure~\ref{fig:case_study_penguins}d).

-After the user requests \userprompt{Can you show the distribution of bill length and depth?}, they can see in the new scatterplot that there appear to be two clusters of bill sizes (Figure~\ref{fig:case_study_penguins}b).
-They are curious if this is due to the penguin species, so they ask YAC to \userprompt{Color that by species.} The new scatterplot indicates that each cluster belongs to a different species.
+After the user requests \userprompt{Can you show the distribution of bill length and depth?}, they can see in the new scatterplot that there appear to be two clusters of bill sizes .
+They are curious if this is due to the penguin species, so they ask YAC to \userprompt{Color that by species.} The new scatterplot indicates that each cluster belongs to a different species (Figure~\ref{fig:case_study_penguins}e).